ALS & Genetics

 Consider writing a letter or email, if having a conversation may be too difficult.
 Genetic counselors can also write letters that explain the testing, the results, and their meaning that you can share with your family.

-For more in-depth information on ALS and Genetics, check out these resource guides from the International Alliance of ALS/MND Associations:
+For more in-depth information on ALS and genetics, check out these resource guides from the International Alliance of ALS/MND Associations: www.als-mnd.org/support-for-pals-cals/clinical-care/genetic-counselling-and-testing/

-The Les Turner ALS Foundation exists to guide you to answers, support you and your loved ones, and advance scientific research.
-Explore our ALS information guides and educational resources, and reach out to our ALS Support Services Team to learn more about how we can help.
+The Les Turner ALS Foundation exists to guide you to answers, support you and your loved ones and advance scientific research.
+To learn more about living with ALS visit, lesturnerals.org/resources.

 My ALS Decision Tool™